RLOpenCatalyst/rg-doc/source/Features.rst

 .. image:: images/stop3.png

-**Note**: If any failed provisioned product in my products panel we can't do actions on the project.
-Initially we need to terminate that product.
+**Note**: If there are any failed provisioned product in my products panel you cannot do actions on the project.
+You need to terminate that product.

 Budget Management for PI
 ------------------------

-We have brought in a budget management screen for the Principal Investigator to view budget consumption across projects.
+You have brought in a budget management screen for the Principal Investigator to view budget consumption across projects.

-Navigation to Budget Management
+Navigation to Budget screen

  Logged as Principal Account.
 Click on “☰” Symbol which is available  on left side header.
-We can see menu like
+You can see menu like

-**My projects** : Through this we can navigated to All Projects page
+**My projects** : Through this you can navigate to All Projects page

-**Budget Management**  : Through this we can navigated to Budget Details page
+**Budget**  : Through this you can navigate to the Budget Details page

 .. image:: images/budget.png

 .. image:: images/budget2.png

-We can see budget details  with different KPI cards.
-We can see the following KPI cards:
+You can see budget details  with different KPI cards.
+You can see the following KPI cards:

-**Total Budget Allotted:** This is the budget allocated for the project during the creation of the project.
+  * **Total Budget Allotted:** This is the budget allocated for the project during the creation of the project.

-**Total Budget Consumed:** This is the budget consumed by all the researchers in the project.
+  * **Total Budget Consumed:** This is the budget consumed by all the researchers in the project.

-**Total Budget Available:** This is available budget for the project
+  * **Total Budget Available:** This is available budget for the project

-We can see Project-wise Budget details in the table format:
+You can see Project-wise Budget details in the table format:

 +-------------+----------------------+---------------+----------------+---------------------------------+